 Joining Rounds

-I attend ground rounds (that is what it’s call when all the doctors walk around and talk about the patients on their case load) on Lynn’s case whenever I have an opportunity.
+I attend ground rounds (that is what it’s called when all the doctors walk around and talk about the patients on their caseload) on Lynn’s case whenever I have an opportunity.
 I do not think many family members invite themselves to these sessions because I get “the stare” of “what are you doing here?” from the doctors.
 The Attending usually stops and asks if they can answer a question for me, and I explain that I’m the wife and want to listen.
-Most of the time they say okay; sometimes they try to talk me out of staying by saying I might not understand the jargon, but no one has kicked me out.
+Most of the time, they say okay; sometimes, they try to talk me out of staying by saying I might not understand the jargon, but no one has kicked me out.
 At some point, someone says something that is incorrect, or the Attending asks a question that no one knows the answer but me, and I speak up.
 After that, the mood changes.

 Being Part of the Team

-At that point, I learn why I need to be there, and the entire focus of the grand round changes.
-I begin by providing additional clarification on assumptions they made previously that were wrong.
-I tell them our story — the correct one.
-I help them see how assumptions lead to mistakes and can cause harm.
-I remind them that I’ve been there all along and could have been part of the team from the beginning.
+At that point, I learned why I needed to be there and that the entire focus of the grand round changed.
+I began by providing additional clarification on incorrect assumptions they had made previously.
+I told them our story—the correct one.
+I helped them see how assumptions lead to mistakes and can cause harm.
+I reminded them that I’d been there all along and could have been part of the team from the beginning.

 A True Partnership